Solution page

 Questions teams ask before rollout

-What data should be connected first for cross-functional status reporting?
+What should be standardized first in weekly status updates?